Cosby, a year later: Will he seek deal or prepare for trial?

 Cosby was charged with aggravated sexual assault on Dec.
 30, 2015, just days before the 12-year statute of limitations would have run out over a 2004 encounter at his estate near Philadelphia.

 A year later, it’s increasingly unlikely that he can avoid a felony trial slated for June.
-The judge has denied nearly each defense motion as the two sides fight over Cosby’s deposition, other accusers and the decade-long delay in filing charges.
+The judge has denied nearly each defense motion as the two sides fight over Cosby’s deposition, other accusers and the decadelong delay in filing charges.

 “It doesn’t sound like the prosecutors are inclined to give him a deal that will matter,” said Loyola Law School professor Laurie Levenson, who is not involved in the case.
 “It’s an elderly man, and any (jail sentence) is probably, in his mind, worth fighting.”